National frameworks to address hate crime in Sweden

 Police are required to conduct an individual needs assessment at the earliest opportunity.
-According to the relevant methodological guidelines for police officers, this structured initial assessment forms the basis for further assessments of a victim’s protection needs.
+According to the relevant methodological guidelines for police officers, this structured initial assessment forms the basis of further assessments of a victim's protection needs.
 Police have a legal duty to inform crime victims about the providers of support and health care.
-The Swedish victim support system operates an “opt-in” referral system.
+The Swedish victim support system operates an "opt-in" referral system.
 Accordingly, police must ask each victim reporting a crime if they wish to be referred to a victim support service.
 Victims can be accompanied to the police station and courts by a support person.

 In Sweden, victims have the status of parties in the proceedings if they claim for damages or support the prosecution.
 Throughout court proceedings, hate crime victims may be assisted by counsels for the injured party following a request to the police and the approval of the court.
 In the main, such counsels provide legal support, but they also cover a broader range of assistance.
-Counsels are appointed in three different situations:
+Counsels are appointed in three situations:

 - for sexual assault crimes;